Ovsiankina/ai-powered-pdf-sorter/readme.md

 2. `llama_handler.py`: This file contains the logic for interacting with the Llama model.
 It sends the extracted PDF content to the model and processes the response.

-3. `csv_handler.py`: This file (not shown in the provided code) likely handles the creation and updating of the CSV file with the extracted information.
+3. `csv_handler.py`: This file handles the creation and updating of the CSV file with the extracted information.

 The general flow of the application is as follows:

-1. The user specifies a directory and an output CSV file.
+1. The user specifies a directory, an output CSV file, and optional parameters using command-line arguments.
-2. The application scans the directory and its subdirectories for PDF files.
+2. The application scans the directory (and subdirectories if specified) for PDF files matching the given pattern.
-3. For each PDF file:
+3. For each matching PDF file:
    a.
 The text is extracted (using OCR if needed).
    b.
 The extracted text is sent to the Llama model.
    c.
 The model extracts key information (number, name, price, date).